 Safari in the Okavango

 I'll never forget my first glimpse of the Okavango Delta.
 Looking out the window of the light aircraft, a labyrinth of deep blue waterways, emerald floodplains and lush islands spread out below me.
-The sheer scale of it makes you realise what a vast wilderness you are entering and, once on the ground, the huge herds of game and tranquil atmosphere are simply astounding.
+The sheer scale of it makes you realize what a vast wilderness you are entering and, once on the ground, the huge herds of game and tranquil atmosphere are simply astounding.

-The delta scenery varies considerably from north to south and I'd recommend at least three nights here, but ideally six to allow you to visit two camps in different areas.
-A typical day will include a game drive in the morning followed by a mokoro (dug-out canoe) trip or walk in the afternoon.
+The Delta scenery varies considerably from north to south and I'd recommend at least three nights here, but ideally six to allow you to visit two camps in different areas.
+A typical day will include a game drive in the morning followed by a mokoro (dugout canoe) trip or walk in the afternoon.

 The town of Maun, with its airport, is the gateway to the Okavango Delta with most camps just a 20 minute flight away.
-Within the delta, you travel from camp to camp by light aircraft.
+Within the Delta, you travel from camp to camp by light aircraft.